-The Annual Fund helps us recruit and retain the most dedicated and inspiring teachers, sustain strong financial aid policies, offer faculty professional development, update technology, and provide the highest-quality program for our students.
+The Annual Fund's purpose is to close the gap between what the Board of Trustees sets for tuition and the Operational budget for the school.
+Your gifts to Annual Fund help us recruit and retain the most dedicated and inspiring teachers, sustain strong financial aid policies, offer robust faculty professional development, annual update technology tools and infrastructure, and, above all, provide the highest-quality programs for our students.
 Gifts to the Annual Fund are 100% tax deductible.

-Funds are pledged in the fall and payable by the end of the school year.
+Gifts to Annual Fund are pledged in the fall and are payable by the end of the school year in May.
 Regardless of the level of giving, each gift is important and appreciated.
 We are fortunate that all Topeka Collegiate families typically support the Annual Fund.
-We ask that you participate at a level appropriate to your circumstances.